nathanielcastillo/Cyclistic-Case-Study/README.md

 # Introduction

 Cyclistic is a bike-share company in Chicago.
 The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
-Therefore the wants wants to understand how casual riders and annual memebers use Cyclistic bikes differently.
+Therefore, your team wants to understand how casual riders and annual memebers use Cyclistic bikes differently.
 From these insights, your team will design a new maketing strategy to convert casual riders into annual members.
 But first, Cyclistic excutives must approve your recommendations, so they must be backed up with compelling data insights and professional data visualizations.

 # Ask
 ### Main Business Task

-Analyze how members and casual riders use Cyclistic bikes differently.
+* Analyze how members and casual riders use Cyclistic bikes differently.

-Provide reccomendations to convert casual riders into annual members based on the findings.
+* Provide reccomendations to convert casual riders into annual members based on the findings.

 ### Stakeholders

-Lily Moreno: Director of marketing
+* Lily Moreno: Director of marketing and your manager

-Cyclistic Executive Team: Will decide whether to appove the reccomended marketing program
+* Cyclistic Executive Team: Will decide whether to appove the reccomended marketing program

+* Cyclistc Marketing Analytics Team: Team of data analysts reposonsible for guinding Cyclistic marketing strategey

 # Prepare
 ## Data Source